tommyettinger/colorful-gdx/README.md

 Tinting with white as the color makes it much lighter, which isn't possible with the default SpriteBatch shader and color representation.
 ![Tinting with white](https://i.imgur.com/AiycJSn.png)

-It's a common request to be able to make a Sprite or other texture flash red when a character is hurt; you can tint with the predefined color `Palette.FRESH_BLOOD` to tint any image to vivid red (including images that have `0.0f` in their red channel).
+It's a common request to be able to make a Sprite or other texture flash red when a character is hurt; you can tint with the predefined color `Palette.RED` to tint any image to vivid red (including images that have `0.0f` in their red channel).
 ![Tinting with red](https://i.imgur.com/gRaLsAL.png)

 Tinting with gray, but using a tweak with 0.0 for chromatic warmth and mildness makes the image grayscale.